UIKit0/Pixen/README.markdown

 Pixen
 =====

-Pixen is a pixel art editor for Mac OS X.
+Pixen is a pixel art and animation editor for Mac OS X.

 Availability
 ------------